 Stamped Silver Cuff

-Oxidized Sterling Silver Stamped Cuff by Leonard Maloney.
+Oxidized Sterling Silver Cuff handmade By Navajo Artist Leonard Maloney.
 This cuff features a hand stamped sterling silver repeated motif.
 It measures 1 inch x 5.75 inches and a 1-inch gap.

 History of Native American Jewelry

 The History of Native American Jewelry is deeply rooted in the culture of the American Southwest.
 Certain historical processes have given American Indian jewelry a strong presence in today’s modern style.
 The use of Turquoise is by far the most influential aspect of ancient Indian jewelry used in modern western fashion.
 Archeological evidence supports the theory that stones, which include turquoise, shells, and carved fetishes, predate the Christian epoch.
 Turquoise that was found in Hohokam excavations in southern Arizona has dated back to 200 B.C.
 Even older in central Mexico, approximately 600-700 B.C., and in South America about 900 B.C.